TCRAKN/Islamic-Prayer-Times-Display-ESP32/README.md

 If no connection or no SSID defined, the WiFi Configuration Portal is enabled.
 On a mobile device, connect to SSID "Muwaqqit-AP" - You may have to browse to 192.168.4.1 Select "Configure WiFi"
-Choose WiFi network, enter password and select "Save" Configuration portal will close and the device will connect to the chosen WiFi network and continue.
+Choose your WiFi network, enter the password and select "Save" The configuration portal will close and the device - if in range - will connect to the chosen WiFi network and continue.

-If nothing is configured from the portal within 60 seconds, the device will be set to deep-sleep mode.
+If there is no activity for 60 seconds while connected to the portal, the device will enter deep-sleep mode.

 Some visual feedback is provided, indicating WiFi status, Time sync from NNTP server, Geolocation retrieval and of course, retrieval of Prayer times data.